• About

 • About an hour outside of Quito, the small town of Amaguaña also has a very large Carnival celebration that many come from Quito to celebrate.

 Since Carnival is a long weekend and national holiday, many Ecuadorians will flock to the coast or other popular destinations for vacation, like the cloud forest of Mindo, Quilotoa Crater Lake, or the Amazon city of Tena.
-Expect this long weekend to be a busy one for travel in Ecuador, whenever you go.

 carnival ecuador